Differentially Private Bayesian Inference for Gaussian Copula Correlations: Simulation Studies

 \section{Simulation Studies}

 In this section, we present results of simulation studies of the DP Gaussian copula correlation estimation methods from Section \ref{sec:method} and Section \ref{sec:mechanism}.
 In all simulation scenarios, we simulate independent observations from Gaussian copulas.
 In each run, we randomly generate the correlation matrix $R$ from a scaled Wishart distribution with $p+1$ degrees of freedom, where we vary the number of variables $p \in \{2, 5, 10\}$.
+Specifically, we first sample $W \sim \mathrm{Wishart}(p+1, I_p)$, where $I_p$ is the $p \times p$ identity matrix, and then convert $W$ to a correlation matrix via the standard transformation $R_{jj'} = W_{jj'} / \sqrt{W_{jj}\, W_{j'j'}}$.
+The resulting $R$ is uniformly distributed over the space of $p \times p$ valid correlation matrices, equivalent to the LKJ(1) distribution \citep{lkjprior}.
+For $p=2$, this reduces to $R_{12} \sim \mathrm{Unif}(-1,1)$.
 We consider results for $p=2$ in Section \ref{sec:utility} and for $p>2$ in Section \ref{sec:multivariate}.
 We describe the sample sizes and marginal distributions $\{F_j: j = 1, \dots, p\}$ in those sections.

 We compare our proposed methods with two approaches inspired by \cite{li2014differentially} and \cite{asghar2020differentially}.
 To make more direct comparisons, we adopt the DPCopula-Kendall version in \cite{li2014differentially}, denoted as Li-Kendall, in which all privacy budgets are used to add noise to Kendall's $\tau$ coefficients without estimating the marginals.
 We also consider an implementation of the method in \cite{asghar2020differentially}, which we call Asghar-dpc.
 Instead of discretizing continuous variables into multiple bins, we dichotomize them at the theoretical median of their marginal distributions (rounded to two decimal places).
 We allocate the entire privacy budget to the two-way contingency tables in Algorithm 2 of \cite{asghar2020differentially}, and we use the noisy row and column sums of each joint table as substitutes for the one-way marginals in their Algorithm 1.
 We note that adopting the method of \cite{asghar2020differentially} exactly as they present it results in less accurate estimation of the copula correlations, since some privacy budget is allocated elsewhere.